dkandalov/dkandalov.github.io/micro-blog.md

 ---

 #### 2024/10/17
-I updated my blog post about auto-revert https://dmitrykandalov.com/auto-revert.
+I updated my [blog post](https://dmitrykandalov.com/auto-revert) about auto-revert.
 It made me wonder if there are more fundamental reasons for making large code changes other than lack of skills.
 Maybe something along the lines of anxiety, imposter syndrome, or boredom.

 #### 2024/10/16
 Another plugin is off the treadmill of deprecations that throw exceptions in the latest IDE versions 🙄 #IntelliJ plugin to limit your work-in-progress <https://github.com/dkandalov/limited-wip>.
 It comes with change size watchdog, auto-revert, and TCR mode.